Skip to Content

 What Should I Do If I Am a Victim of Religious Discrimination?

-Next, you should report the discrimination to your employer.
-You should do this in writing, and you should keep a copy of the report for your records.
-You should also report the discrimination to the California Civil Rights Department (CRD) and the Equal Employment Opportunity Commission (EEOC).
-You should do this as soon as possible, as there are strict time limits for filing a complaint.
+Next, report the discrimination to your employer.
+Do this in writing, and keep a copy of the report for your records.
+Additionally, report the discrimination to the California Civil Rights Department (CRD) and the Equal Employment Opportunity Commission (EEOC).
+Be prompt, as there are strict time limits for filing a complaint.

 What Proof Do I Need in a Religious Discrimination Claim?